shannonyoshi/netlify-hugo-cms/site/content/services/_index.md

 ---
-title: Our Coffee
+title: Training in The 21st Century
-type: products
+type: services
 image: /img/products-jumbotron.jpg
 heading: What we offer
 description: >-